 For a straightforward asphalt roof, that may mean a clean tear-off and replacement.
 For a Northwoods cabin, lake home, older Madison bungalow, Green Bay storm-damage roof, or Milwaukee home with old layers and attic issues, it may mean roofing plus attic, flashing, ventilation, gutter, or structural investigation.

 Ready for a useful roof estimate?
-Build a first range in the Wisconsin roof replacement cost calculator, then gather the address, ground photos, leak history, number of layers if known, attic photos if safe, storm date if relevant, and whether the property is a primary home, cabin, or lake home.
-Request a scoped roof review that separates the visible roof covering from the hidden conditions that decide how long the new roof will actually last.
+Gather the address, ground photos, leak history, number of layers if known, attic photos if safe, storm date if relevant, and whether the property is a primary home, cabin, or lake home.
+Then request a scoped roof review that separates the visible roof covering from the hidden conditions that decide how long the new roof will actually last.

 Roof estimate prep